 - Most importantly, do you like their style?
 Ask to see photos they’ve personally shot.
 Look at more than just ceremony photos - be sure you like the way ‘getting ready’, detail shots, and the reception are photographed too!

-Narrow it Down to the Right Photographer
+Narrow it Down to the Right Photographer and Videographer

 “It’s important to hire someone whose creative work is a natural fit for what you’re looking for.
 Asking a photographer to change their style and shoot like someone else is sure to end poorly (and irritate them in the process).
 It’s worth it to find a photographer who matches your style and fits your budget.”

-Audrey, General Manager, Fallbrook by Wedgewood Weddings
+Audrey, Wedding Expert, Fallbrook Estate by Wedgewood Weddings

 “We’ve worked with our preferred photographer for years.
 She’s always really receptive to the couple’s needs and style choices plus she makes everyone look effortlessly fab!“